teamdunno/object/README.md

 # Object
 manipulating object?
 Nah, thats eazy!
+## Current changelog
+BREAKING CHANGE when migrating from @cupglassdev/object. `refCompare` was renamed to `compareRef`
 ## Installing
 You can install this in Node!
 (Yes, without transpilling) By running
 ```shell